GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Experiment Setup

 \section{Experiment Setup}

 In this section, we describe the evaluation measures we use and the methods that we benchmark for German AV.
-This includes (1) established and recent baselines, (2) zero-shot LLMs, and (3) LLMs with LoRAs fine-tuned on our training sets.
+This includes (1) established and recent baselines, (2) zero-shot LLMs, and (3) LLMs with LoRAs \cite{hu2022lora} fine-tuned on our training sets.

 \paragraph{Evaluation Measures} To evaluate the AV methods on \shortname, we measure accuracy in correctly identifying which messages are written by the same or different authors.
 Further, we measure the F1-score to identify the methods with the highest precision and recall.
-As a third measure commonly used for AV evaluation, we choose ROC AUC \footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html}} that quantifies how well similarity/distance scores returned by the metric can separate samples from same and different authors with arbitrary thresholds.
+As a third measure commonly used for AV evaluation, we choose ROC AUC\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html}} that quantifies how well similarity/distance scores returned by the metric can separate samples from same and different authors with arbitrary thresholds.
 Note that the first two measures use binary labels, while ROC AUC requires numeric scores.
+To measure statistical significance, we perform paired non-parametric bootstrap tests for model comparison \citep{efron_bootstrap_1979}.
+We generate 10,000 bootstrap resamples per dataset and compute F1 scores for each model on identical resampled labels, yielding paired F1 distributions.
+For each model pair, the p-value was estimated as the proportion of samples in which the higher-scoring model performed no better than its competitor, providing a direct measure of whether observed differences can be attributed to sampling variability.

 \paragraph{AV Baselines} To cover a diverse set of approaches, we start by following \citet{tyo2023valla}, who identify four high-performing AV methods with proven effectiveness \cite{fabien2020bertaa, murauer2021developing, kestemont2020overview, neal2017surveying}.
 The first method \textit{ngram} is a feature-based approach by \citet{weerasinghe2021feature}, which represents texts as n-gram character feature vectors and feeds them into a logistic regression classifier.
 The second baseline, \textit{Prediction by Partial Matching (ppm)} \citet{teahan2003using}, builds a character-level language model for one text and computes cross-entropy on the second text using a ppm compression model.
 The third method, \textit{hlstm}, introduced by \citet{boenninghoff2019explainable}, employs a hierarchical Bi-LSTM to process text at the character, word, and sentence levels, producing unified style representations for AV.
 The final baseline \textit{sbert} of this set uses BERT as the backbone for a siamese network trained with contrastive loss.
 We adapt the implementations to suit German inputs, e.g, BERT has been substituted with its German version \cite{german-bert}.
 We train each baseline on all five newly created \shortname\ datasets, resulting in a total of 20 models.